-Our second amended certificate of incorporation and amended and restated bylaws provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
-Immediately prior to the Annual Meeting, our board of directors will consist of nine members.
+Our second amended and restated certificate of incorporation and amended and restated bylaws provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+Our board of directors currently consists of nine members.
 Our board of directors is divided into three staggered classes of directors.
 One class is elected each year at the annual meeting of stockholders for a term of three years.
-The term of the Class II directors expires at the Annual Meeting.
-The term of the Class III directors expires at the 2023 annual meeting and the term of the Class I directors expires at the 2024 annual meeting.
+The term of the Class III directors expires at the Annual Meeting.
+The term of the Class I directors expires at the 2024 annual meeting and the term of the Class II directors expires at the 2025 annual meeting.
 After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.